mauriziocescon/ng-playground/alternatives.md

 ## Returns an object
-Easy to migrate from the current decorators based setup.
-Clear distinction between script and providers.
-On the other hand, you can still define variables before returning the object... which makes no sense.
+You can define variables before returning the object which makes no sense.
 ```ts
 import { component, input, provide, inject, Fragment, Render } from '@angular/core';
 import { Card, HStack, Img, VStack, Title, Description } from '@lib/card';